Gligor Sokolović: Second wave

 In the village of Solpa, they dried their clothes on the warm summer morning, and rested in the boxwood shrubs and ate wet bread.
 Bobev, who was not allowed to leave them as part of the ambush, was still with them.
 On the next day, 2 August, the bands crossed through Drenovo, and climbed the Šipočar mountain in a long line, where they would rest and drink fragrant milk of the Vlachs.
 For three days they freely stayed in the mountain and watched the horizon, and routinely looked out, and then climbed to the higher Dautica mountain.

 Sokolović, troubled and bothered by Bobev's presence, did not want to go further and took his band towards Babuna.
 The three bands that stayed, followed by Bobev, descended into Belica.
 There they found a number of Bulgarian bands, led by Voivode Banča, who told them to call on Micko, a lord of Poreče.
 The Serbs awaited him, not sensing a deceit.
 But Trbić, who had always sought the background in things, found out from a drunk Bulgarian friend, whom he had been drinking with for an hour, that there was a plot against them.
 Trbić told a villager assistant to report to Micko not to come.
 After learning this, the band of Trbić and Đorđe Cvetković turned to Demir-Hisar.
 Mandarčević and Sušički stayed in Belica, ready for betrayal.
 In the mountain village of Slansko they found yet another Bulgarian band, of Voivode Đurčin, who kindly, but with the intent to follow them, sent with them two followers to Cer, in Demir-Hisar.

 In the meantime, in Belgrade, there was still hope that the Serbs and Bulgarians would work together in Macedonia; however, in Macedonian villages, there began massacres.
 On the night of 6 August, Bulgarian major Atanas Babata and his band entered the Serbian village of Kokošinje, where they were searching for people that were condemned to death by the Bulgarian Committee.
 The Bulgarian band demanded that the village priests and teachers renounce their Serbian identity, but they refused, and they massacred over 53 people.
 A servant of one of the teachers, who had managed to hide, set out to find the band of Jovan Dovezenski, who he had heard was crossing the border.
-The teacher's servant found another Serbian band, that of Jovan Pešić-Strelac, which had learned of the Bulgarian atrocities of Babota, but also of those of Jordan Spasev, who had killed members of the notable Dunković family on 11 August.
+The teacher's servant found another Serbian band, that of Jovan Pešić-Strelac, which had learned of the Bulgarian atrocities of Babata, but also of those of Jordan Spasev, who had killed members of the notable Dunković family on 11 August.